XenCSE/lecture_demo_repo_config/README.md

 3. Third Item

 I like Git!
-I really do mean that I like Git SCM.
+I really do mean that I like Git SCM!